 This gig economy job is for all the animal-lovers out there!
 Dog-walking has 3 lucrative benefits – You get to spend time with your four-legged friends and you yourself get some exercise.
-You can find dog-walking gigs on Rover, Job monkey and We love pets (exclusive to UK).
+You can find dog-walking gigs on Rover, Wag! and We Love Pets (exclusive to UK).

 The most popular one currently is Rover.
 They are one of the nation’s largest networks of pet sitters and dog walkers and can let you:

 - Offer any combination of pet care services.